-The Samsung Galaxy Tab, be it the Tab 2, the Tab 3, or any size variant of the device, is among the very best options a person has when it comes to tablets that run on the Android Operating System.
-However, even the Samsung Galaxy Tab has its share of issues and problems, and one of the most common ones is the reboot loop issue.
+The Samsung Galaxy Tab, be it the Tab 2, the Tab 3, or any size variant of the device, ranks among the very best options a person has when it comes to tablets that run on the Android Operating System.
+However, even the Samsung Galaxy Tab has its share of issues and problems, one of the most common being the reboot loop issue.

-Any model or any variant of the Samsung Galaxy Tab can, sometimes, get stuck in a reboot loop where the device keeps powering off and powering back on again repeatedly for what seems like infinity.
+Any model or any variant of the Samsung Galaxy Tab can sometimes get stuck in a reboot loop, where the device keeps powering off and powering back on repeatedly, seemingly for an indefinite period.

 Fear not, however, as the issue can indeed be fixed.
 The following solutions have proven to be able to fix the Samsung Galaxy Tab reboot loop:

 Solution 1: Charge the device to 100% while it is powered off

 1. As bizarre as it may sound, performing the following steps has solved the Samsung Galaxy Tab reboot loop issue for a large number of users worldwide.

 2. Plug the Galaxy Tab’s charger into an outlet, and then connect the tablet to the charger while it reboots.